-The most extraordinarily delicious hot chocolate I have ever drunk was served at a teahouse called Angelina’s near the Louvre in Paris.
+The most extraordinarily delicious hot chocolate I have ever consumed was served at a teahouse called Angelina’s near the Louvre in Paris.
 Dubbed chocolat africain, it was so rich you could nearly stand a spoon in it.
 I am not quite sure how they make it, but I suspect from the density of the drink that the dairy element is heavy cream and, from the impossibly deep flavor, that the chocolate is top quality bittersweet.

 Here is my version, with milk replacing the cream.
 You could serve it on a cold winter’s day as an afternoon pick-me-up or after dinner, spiked with a little liqueur.
 If you’re feeling ambitious, you can top it off with whipped cream or homemade marshmallows.

 10 ounces bittersweet chocolate, finely chopped

 Pour the milk into a small saucepan and bring it just to a simmer over medium-high heat.
 Remove from the heat, stir in the chocolate, and whisk until smooth.

 Serve hot with marshmallows or whipped cream, if desired.